mmistakes/minimal-mistakes/_posts/reads/books.md

 # 2015

-1. The Road Less Traveled, by M. Scott Peck
+1. The Road Less Traveled, by M. Scott Peck (re-read)
 1. Buddist Beleifs & Principles, by Chaya Rao
 1. _Fables: Book 1 Deluxe Edition, by Bill Willingham_ ++
 1. The Black Stiletto, by Raymond Bensen